Code-Inside/Blog/_posts/2015-03-03-keep-your-testdata-with-your-tests.md

 Now the question is: Where should I store the sample data?
 I think such data should be __very__ close to the actual test code.
 If you point to files on your disk you are doing it wrong.
 Why?
 Because the files are only on your machine and your build- or co-worker-machine didn't have this file and tests will fail.
 If you hit the file system in your test you should be very careful.
 Ok, so you could do some Kung-Fu with build scripts, but this is pretty hard to maintain in my opinion.

+__Update: Don't handle the file stuff yourself, you can do this with a simple "Copy to output directory" action in the properties tab.
+See my larger comment in the last section of this post.__

 ## The Solution

 The solution to this problem is pretty simple, but I didn't thought about it in a test project at first: __Embedding the test data inside the assembly as a resource!__ Like you do it with other resources (images, localizations etc.)